lizzmedina/JeliBank/README.md

 ## Technologies Used

 ### * Language: Java
-  version 17
-  The project is developed using the Java programming language, known for its portability and robustness in enterprise application development.
+  The project is developed using the Java programming language, version 17, known for its portability and robustness in enterprise application development.
 ### * Framework: Spring Boot
   Spring Boot is employed as the primary development framework, providing an easy-to-use architecture for building Java applications based on the "convention over configuration" principle.
 ### * RESTful API with Spring MVC